yhtMinceraft1010X/liferay-portal/learn-resources/README.markdown

 1. A JSON file that specifies the resource you're linking to.
 1. A `liferay-learn:message` tag that references the JSON file's resource.

-Specifying resources in a file separate from the template facilitates adding localized resources and updating link labels and URLs.
+Specifying resources in a JSON file separate from the template facilitates adding locale translations and updating link labels and URLs.

 **Note:** If a `liferay-learn:message` tag references a missing JSON file or unspecified resource entry, there's no ugly error--the tag simply doesn't render.

-Start with adding a resource.
+Start with specifying a resource.

 ## Adding Resources in a JSON File